End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 The link between slowbalisation and the idea of self-sufficiency is complicated.
 Tuomo Kuosa brings up Brexit again:

-“The people of London voted to remain while the people in the countryside voted to leave, which made the mayor of London suggest that perhaps the City of London, which is far more wealthy and productive than the rest of the UK, should declare independence and stay in the EU.”
+“The people of London voted to remain while the people in the countryside voted to leave, which made the mayor of London suggest that perhaps the City of London, which is far wealthier and productive than the rest of the UK, should declare independence and stay in the EU.”

-Hyperlocalisation, in this context, stands for a very local and communal way of living.
-Importantly, it is closely connected to the circular economy – especially the concepts of localised food production and energy self-sufficiency.
-“Signals suggesting emerging hyper localisation include, for instance, trials of regional currencies such as the Brixton pound in London,” Tuomo Kuosa says.
+Hyperlocalisation, in this context, refers to a highly local and communal way of living.
+Importantly, it is closely connected to the circular economy, particularly in relation to the concepts of localised food production and energy self-sufficiency.
+“Signals suggesting emerging hyper-localisation include, for instance, trials of regional currencies such as the Brixton pound in London,” Tuomo Kuosa says.

 Buying groceries